Skip to main navigationSkip to main content

 Re-sit Exam

-If resitting an exam as part of a repeat non-attending:
+If resitting an exam as part of a repeat in attendance:

 What Happens to my Visa?

-Visitor visas are not suitable for students repeating with attendance, but may be for those repeating non-attending.
-Please see the changing programme/repeating a year tab on our webpage for more information on the appropriate visa in both circumstances.
+Standard Visitor visas are not suitable for students repeating in attendance.
+Please see the 'changing programme or repeating a year' tab on our webpage for more information on the appropriate visa.

 Viva

-Alternatively, you may be able to apply for an extension to your existing Student visa.
+Alternatively, if you would prefer to remain in the UK for your viva and correction period, you may be able to apply for an extension to your existing Student visa.

 Useful External Links